Verify Station Wiring and Voltage

 1. Inspect the topmost slots of the leftmost and rightmost pairs of wiring blocks and note if power share jumpers are installed.

-If these jumpers are installed and the station did not show power sharing as enabled on the screen, contact ChargePoint's Support group to enable the power sharing option in the software.
+If these jumpers are installed and the station did not show power sharing as enabled on the screen, contact ChargePoint's Support to enable the power sharing option in the software.
+Visit chargepoint.com/support to find your region’s technical support number.

 2. Inspect the leads going into the wiring block - these should be 6 or 8 gauge copper, stripped half an inch, and fully seated.